Appease/BuildVisualStudioSln/README.md

 ```

 #####Recurse
-a Switch representing whether to include .sln files located in sub directories of $IncludeSlnFilePath (at any depth)
+A Switch representing whether to include .sln files located in sub directories of $IncludeSlnFilePath (at any depth)
 ```PowerShell
 [Switch]
 [Parameter(